Dhruv-2003/evm-simulation/README.md

 ## Notes

 Ensure you have the correct RPC endpoint configured for accessing the Ethereum mainnet or the desired chain fork.
+Currently I am using the Tenderly Mainnet RPC